MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 ## Frequently asked questions (FAQ)

-### What SKUs do I need to use PAM in Office 365?
+### What SKUs do I need to use privileged access in Office 365?
-PAM in Office 365 is available for customers with E5 and Advanced Compliance SKUs.
+Privileged access management in Office 365 is currently only available for customers with E5 and Advanced Compliance SKUs.

-### When will PAM be available for Office 365 workloads beyond Exchange?
+### When will privileged access be available for Office 365 workloads beyond Exchange?
 We do plan to offer this feature in other Office 365 workloads – when we’re ready to share a timeline, it will be available through Office 365 Roadmap.

 ### How is this different from Azure Active Directory’s Privileged Identity Management?